Mastering Healthy Coping Skills: How To Manage Stress And Anxiety With Healthy Coping Mechanisms

 5. Social Support

 Building and maintaining strong social connections is vital for healthy coping.
-Sharing our struggles, seeking support, and connecting with loved ones can provide comfort and validation.
+Sharing our struggles and practicing communication coping skills can help us connect with loved ones, providing comfort and validation

 Surrounding ourselves with positive and supportive individuals creates a sense of belonging and fosters resilience during challenging times.